Depressive Disorders Information

 Post natal and antenatal depression

 Postnatal depression is often treated similarly to other forms of depression, but with an increased focus on building support from family and friends.
-Typically, therapy involves a combination of supportive counselling and therapy, and in moderate to severe cases, antidepressant medications may be used.
+Typically, therapy involves a combination of supportive counselling and therapy.
+And in moderate to severe cases, antidepressant medications may be used.

 The DSM-5 does not recognise post-natal depression as a separate condition from a major depressive disorder, and the criteria for diagnosis are outlined below.